fnando/omniauth-bcx/README.md

 ## Usage

-`OmniAuth::Strategies::BCX` is simply a Rack middleware.
+`OmniAuth::Strategies::Basecamp` is simply a Rack middleware.
 Read the OmniAuth docs for detailed instructions: <https://github.com/intridea/omniauth>.

 First, create a new application at `https://launchpad.37signals.com/integrations`.
 Your callback URL must be something like `https://example.com/auth/basecamp/callback`.
 For development you can use `http://127.0.0.1:3000/auth/basecamp/callback`.